 By supporting her to reflect on her situation as well as clarifying her career choices, she was able to confidently access the alternative provision programme.
 Without an intervention from the careers service and effective partnership working with the school, this student might have disengaged from learning which might have impacted her future career progression and economic mobility.

 We welcome feedback from our clients and use it to shape the services we offer to young people at different transition points.
-We encourage you to give us your feedback after your careers interviews using this feedback form.
+We encourage you to give us your feedback after your careers interviews using our careers feedback form.